-Lunch time in Key Stage One is from 12.20 to 1.20.
-The children in Key Stage One eat in the latter part of the lunch break.
-(The Junior lunch break finishes at 1.00 so they need to have finished eating first).
-Some children will be hungry as they may not have eaten since their breakfast.
-You are more than welcome to bring in a healthy snack for your child to access throughout the morning.
+It is quite a long morning from breakfast to lunchtime so we do suggest that your child brings in a healthy snack for morning break.
 The snack must be a healthy snack and comply with our snack policy.
 This means that it must be either a piece of fresh fruit (no grapes) or a plain carbohydrate e.g rice cake, cracker, half a bagel etc. Please only use packed lunch boxes for lunch, rather than snacks as sometimes children are confused by this.
+Snacks should be taken into the classroom.